 M.H.L.
 Hall of Fame members from Cooksville are “Marsh’ Marshall, Jack Belleghem, Dr. A.W.
 Wood, Al Hicks, Ed Hobley and the late Joe Brooks.
 At the end of last season, Frank Schryver was inducted into the Hall of Fame for his valued contributions to hockey in Mississauga.
 Bob Sicinski played his minor hockey with Cooksville before turning pro by joining the Chicago Cougars of the W.H.A. in 1970-71.

-Cooksville’s current President is Dan Tanaka and Dan is also the inaugural President of the Phantom Wolves.
+Cooksville’s current President is Dan Tanaka and Dan is also the inaugural President of the Phantom Wolves, now the Heartland Dragons.

 In 2005-06, the Credit Valley Wolves Hockey Association evolved from the Malton Minor Hockey Association, that had been founded in 1949.
 The first MMHA executive consisted of Alex MacPherson, Ron MacNeil, Don Williams and Jack Weech.
 All of the interest and hard work over the years by the numerous Malton citizens paid off handsomely, as thousands of boys participated and benefited from the competitive spirit and comraderie of minor hockey.